-If you research your degree program options thoroughly, make the most of any employer cost-sharing, and are proactive about setting realistic schedules for yourself, graduate school can be both doable and beneficial to your career.
+If you research your degree program options thoroughly, make the most of any employer cost-sharing, and are proactive about setting realistic schedules for yourself, attending graduate school while working full time can be both doable and beneficial to your career.

-Did you attend graduate school while working full-time?
-Share your experience with us on Twitter.
+Did you attend graduate school with a full-time job?
+Share your experience with us on Facebook.